franklinchou/learnings/msoffice/word/README.md

   * NOTE!
 If the document contains a table of contents ("TOC"), the page numbers of the TOC will still use `{ PAGE }` rather than any calculated field code.
 * Formatting:
   * Show formatting, `Ctrl + Shift + 8`
+  * Footnotes:
+    * View footnotes: Set View to Draft (Views > Draft), then select "Show Notes" from the References tab
+    * Note: Footnote separator can be moved and formatted with the above method
   * Remove all manual formatting, `Ctrl + Space`
   * Apply heading style, `Ctrl + Alt + [n]`, where `n` is the heading style, e.g., Heading 1 (`Ctrl + Alt + 1`)
   * View Reveal Formatting dialog window, `Shift + F1`